TypeStrong/fork-ts-checker-webpack-plugin/README.md

       {
         test: /\.tsx?$/,
         loader: 'ts-loader',
-        exclude: /node_modules/,
+        // for ts-loader < 9.3.0 you have to add transpileOnly: true option
-        options: {
+        // options: {
-          // disable type checker - we will use it in fork plugin
-          transpileOnly: true
+        //   transpileOnly: true
-        }
+        // }
       }
     ]
   },